 Guys, don’t skimp on the snow boots on your Iceland packing list.
 They are an important addition to any Iceland winter packing list and you are going to want warm and dry feet.
 Terrence wears these Columbia Bugaboot Plus Omni-Heat Michelin Snow Boot.

 These winter boots for Iceland are sturdy and rugged and the Omni-Heat technology makes them warm up to -22F which is far colder than you will ever reach in Iceland!
-These boots make packing for Iceland in winter during the winter a breeze since they are warm, waterproof, and stand up well to snow and ice.
+These boots make packing for Iceland in winter a breeze since they are warm, waterproof, and stand up well to snow and ice.

 Waterproof Snow Gloves